 It's a disaster...
 This opinion is what the people in Venice say about the Venice Ponte di Calatrava.
 The bridge over the Grand Canal since 2008.

-There were many protests against the construction of the ultramodern bridge, which would fit in its environment.
+There were many protests against constructing the ultramodern bridge, which would fit in its environment.

 Meanwhile, Venice Ponte DI Calatrava has even become an attraction.
 It turns out that there are severe structural defects.
 The Arcata (bow) would be too low, and there would be too much pressure on the foundations.
-The bridge shifts and both banks is pushing each other apart.
+The bridge shifts, and both banks push each other apart.

 Research has revealed that the design is irreparable (irrimediabili errori di Progettazione).
-All to blame to the world famous Calatrava!
+All to blame on the world-famous Calatrava!
 Residents say that the designer had paid too much attention to the look and feel of the structure.
 He is mistaken or forgot to pay attention to technical design and critical architecture.

 What do you think?
 Should the architect have to pay by himself for the repairs and maintenance?
-Interesting detail: Calatrava gave the design of the bridge as a present to the city of Venice.
+Interesting detail: Calatrava gave the bridge design as a present to the city of Venice.

 But... what was it again?
 Never look a gift horse in the mouth / Venice Beggars cannot be choosers (A caval Donato non si guarda in bocca).
 Meaning: If you get something for free, you should not criticize it.

 Opinions about the Ponte della Costituzione are mixed.
 Some people appreciate its contemporary design and its practical connection between important transportation hubs.
 Others have criticized the bridge for its cost and design aesthetics not fitting with the city's historic ambiance.